 Career Exploration and Counseling: Implement comprehensive career exploration and counseling programs to help students make informed decisions about their education and career paths.
 This includes providing information on HS/HW/ID careers, labor market trends, and the benefits of pursuing CTE programs.
-Guidance and counseling programs should also address potential barriers to participation, such as misconceptions about CTE or lack of awareness of available programs.
+Counseling should also address potential barriers to participation, such as misconceptions about CTE or lack of awareness of available programs.